-Once you have determined the kind of monitoring you (really, really) need, you must consider another question: Is a cloud-based solution an option?
+Once you have determined the kind of monitoring you need, you must consider another question: Is a cloud-based solution an option?

-Thanks to high competition, vendors are fighting to produce the most user-friendly solutions.
+Thanks to high competition, vendors are fighting to provide the most user-friendly solutions.
 (A battle that took many out early on.
 A look at the first user interfaces reveals frumpy design.)

 But many cloud-based monitoring solutions are thoroughly modern - and not just in terms of their appearance.
 They come pre-configured, with thresholds based on common use-cases.